-One familiar way of obtaining such valid data is to undertake a verification procedure (audit) executed by set of independent personnel.
-The decision-making process applies the information obtained from audit under the assumption that the information is intact, unbiased and reasonably accurate.
+One familiar way of obtaining such valid data is to undertake a verification procedure (audit) executed by a set of independent personnel.
+The decision-making process applies the information obtained from the audit under the assumption that the information is intact, unbiased and reasonably accurate.

-Audits are very important to externally related company alliances, such as investors and shareholders, because these bodies provide extra level of reassurance when they invest, and also in the cases when issues related to investments come up.
+Audits are very important to externally related company alliances, such as investors and shareholders, because these bodies provide an extra level of reassurance when they invest, and also in the cases when issues related to investments come up.

 The initial objective of auditing was to detect and prevent errors and frauds.
 It was during the industrial revolution that auditing started to evolve in the 18th century.
-Ownership and management were set apart, once those joint stock companies started growing on a wider scale.
-The shareholders were the owners of the companies, and all their account related reports were supposed to be prepared by an independent expert supervised under the board of directors.
+Ownership and management were set apart, once those joint-stock companies started growing on a wider scale.
+The shareholders were the owners of the companies, and all their account-related reports were supposed to be prepared by an independent expert supervised under the board of directors.

 After a certain period of time, the objective of audit shifted and audit was now expected to ascertain whether the existing account details were true and fair rather than the detection of errors and frauds in the record.

 The objectives of the audit can be bifurcated as: